 - To decide who will receive your assets at your death, rather than having the state default rules determine your heirs.

-- To determine who manages the administration of your estate, rather than relying on the state default rules to choose your Executor.
+- To determine who will manage the administration of your estate rather than relying on the state default rules to choose your Executor.